-From Renoir’s estate, the painter was able to view the Haut-de Cagnes, a 14th century castle and a residence of the Monaco’s royal family.
+From Renoir’s house and gardens, the painter was able to view the Haut-de Cagnes, a 14th century castle and a residence of the Monaco’s royal family.
 The garden also offered the artist with beautiful panoramic views of Cap d’Antibes.

 For more information regarding Musee Renoir, press here

 This below affiliate link is for a products that I recommend.
 If you make a purchase through this link I will earn a small commission at no additional cost to you.